jpmosquerac/aws-eks-tf/README.md

 terraform plan
 terraform apply
 ```
-It is probably to fail the excution of the pipeline or the deploy of some resources due to are resources referenced on it that could not be created at that time.
-Ignore it if fails.
+It is probably to fail the execution of the pipeline or the deployment of some resources due to are resources referenced on it that could not be created at that time.
+Ignore it if it fails.
 4. Uncomment the lines in the `main.tf` file.
-### Final deployment
+### Final Deployment
-To finish de deployment verify is not lines commented and **Push the changes to your remote repository** it will trigger the pipeline and update it self to deploy the other modules.
+To finish the deployment verify are not lines commented and **Push the changes to your remote repository** it will trigger the pipeline and update itself to deploy the other modules.

-It is probably to fail the excution of the pipeline or the deploy of some resources due to are resources referenced on it that could not be created at that time.
+It is probably to fail the execution of the pipeline or the deployment of some resources due to are resources referenced on it that could not be created at that time.
 If it fails retry the failed stage in codepipeline.

-After it finishes you would be able to see all the deployed resources in your web console.
+After it finishes you will be able to see all the deployed resources in your web console.